kelexel/rstream/README.md

 Create a new broadcast profile profile containing:

 * Input the matching url (yes the /proxy is required and fixed): rtmp://<CRTMPD_RTMP_IP>:<CRTMPD_RTMP_PORT>/proxy
+* Set authentication settings with username "broadcast", password "n3rox".
+The user list is located in $HOME/etc/crtmpd-users.lua
 * Set User Agent to FMLE/3.0
 * Set stream name to <CRTMPD_RTMP_STREAM>